Data Model

 Event

 A scheduled training session, range day, class, or competition.
 Belongs to an org, has an owner who is the score authority.
+Personal range days are events in the user’s personal org with event_type: personal_range_day.

 Event {